 - Terminal Road Protected Bike Lanes

-These bike lanes are being constructed in 2021 between Hollis and Lower Water Streets.
+These bike lanes are planned for construction in 2022 between Hollis and Lower Water Streets.
 These will provide an east-west connection in the downtown bikeway “loop” and help improve access to destinations such as the Seaport Market.